 What if my child moves into Cherry Creek Schools during the summer?

 We expect that all students who will be attending Eaglecrest High School in August will complete the requirements, but we understand that if a student moves into the district at a later date, he/she will not have as much time to complete the reading.
 These students will be given extensions by their teachers in August, but these students must still read a book for the Raptors Rest, Relax, and Read program.

 This program is an exciting endeavor we hope to improve every year!
-If you have questions or comments, please contact Kristin McKeown, EHS Library Coordinator, at firstname.lastname@example.org, or Keith Proctor, EHS Language Arts Coordinator, at email@example.com.
+If you have questions or comments, please contact Hollie Hawkins, EHS Teacher Librarian, at email@example.com, or Doug Cole, EHS Language Arts Coordinator, at firstname.lastname@example.org.